FreedomBen/findref/README.md

     findref -i getMethodName

+We could also get case-insensitive by using "smart-case" by just using lower case letters in our regex pattern:

+    findref getmethodname

 Or search by regex:

     findref "str[i1]ng.*"

-Or by regex but case insensitive:

-    findref -i "str[i1]ng.*"

 You can add a starting directory, which defaults to the current directory if not specified: